echernenko/bliffoscope-challenge/README.md

 # bliffoscope-challenge

-Bliffoscope node.js + canvas challenge
+Bliffoscope node.js + canvas challenge, that plots with certain accuracy spaceships and torpedos on the screen.